qcuaeh/molalignlib/README.md

     pip3 install molalignlib

-It will install the *molalign* executable and the *molalignlib* Python module.
+It will install the *molalign* script and the *molalignlib* Python module.

 or try on Binder
 ----------------